 I might be in a chilly Cheltenham today but this time last year I was in the much more exotic – and warm – location of Jordan.
 Visiting the ancient city of Petra is something that features on a lot of people’s bucket lists, and it’s easy to combine it with a trip to the Dead Sea and maybe the deserts of Wadi Rum or the beaches on the Red Sea coast within a week’s holiday.
 But how much does it cost to visit Jordan?
 It has a reputation as being one of the more expensive countries in the region, but we found it was still doable on a budget.
-Here’s how our spending broke down for a week’s trip to Jordan (prices as at November 2012).
+Here’s how our spending broke down for a week’s trip to Jordan.

 My return flight from London to Amman cost £165 with easyJet, booked six weeks in advance.
 We also hired a small car for the week with Avis for £157 – petrol’s fairly cheap in Jordan and the car was very efficient so we only spent £30 on petrol, despite driving across the country.
 We also took taxis costing £13 on our day in Amman as the traffic was awful and we had no idea where we were going.